Active measures: Russian Federation active measures, 1991 to present

-Active measures have continued in the post-Soviet era in the Russian Federation and are in many ways based on Cold War schematics.
-After the annexation of Crimea by the Russian Federation, Kremlin-controlled media spread disinformation about Ukraine's government.
+Active measures have continued in the post-Soviet Russian Federation and are in many ways based on Cold War schematics.
+After the annexation of Crimea, Kremlin-controlled media spread disinformation about Ukraine's government.
 In July 2014, Malaysia Airlines flight MH17 was shot down by a Russian missile over eastern Ukraine, killing all 298 passengers.
 Kremlin-controlled media and online agents spread disinformation, claiming Ukraine had shot down the airplane.

-Russia's alleged disinformation campaign, its involvement in the UK's withdrawal from the EU, interference in the 2016 United States presidential election, and its alleged support of far-right movements in the West, has been compared to the Soviet Union's active measures in that it aims to "disrupt and discredit Western democracies".
+Russia's alleged disinformation campaign, its involvement in the UK's withdrawal from the EU, interference in the 2016 United States presidential election, and its alleged support of far-left and documented support of far-right movements in the West, has been compared to the Soviet Union's active measures in that it aims to "disrupt and discredit Western democracies".

 In testimony before the United States Senate Intelligence Committee hearing on the US policy response to Russian interference in the 2016 elections, Victoria Nuland, former US Ambassador to NATO, referred to herself as "a regular target of Russian active measures."

-The introduction of the internet, specifically social media offered new opportunities for active measures.
+The introduction of the Internet, specifically social media offered new opportunities for active measures.
 The Kremlin-affiliated Internet Research Agency, also referred to as the Information Warfare Branch, was established in 2013.
-This agency is devoted to spreading disinformation through the internet, the most well known prominent operation being its part in the interference in the 2016 US presidential election.
+This agency is devoted to spreading disinformation through the Internet, the most well-known and prominent operation being its part in the interference in the 2016 US presidential election.
 According to the House Intelligence Committee, by 2018, organic content created by the Russian IRA reached at least 126 million US Facebook users, while its politically divisive ads reached 11.4 million US Facebook users.
 Tweets by the IRA reached approximately 288 million American users.
 According to committee chair Adam Schiff, "[The Russian] social media campaign was designed to further a broader Kremlin objective: sowing discord in the U.S. by inflaming passions on a range of divisive issues.
 The Russians did so by weaving together fake accounts, pages, and communities to push politicized content and videos, and to mobilize real Americans to sign online petitions and join rallies and protests."